nginxinc/nginx-basics-workshops/README.md

 #### Start the Demo stack

-Run `docker-compose` in the foreground so we can see real-time log output to the
+Run `docker-compose` in the foreground so you can see real-time log output to the
 terminal:

 ```bash